 Compensation may factor into how and where products appear on our platform (and in what order).
 But since we generally make money when you find an offer you like and get, we try to show you offers we think are a good match for you.
 That's why we provide features like your Approval Odds and savings estimates.

 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

 Car loans for teens exist, but you may have more difficulty qualifying for one than someone with an established credit history who has good credit.

-That’s because banks, credit unions, online lenders and auto finance companies prefer to loan money to people who’ve shown they can manage their credit and have a history of on-time payments.
-While some lenders consider people who have little or no credit history, beware that you may be charged a higher interest rate for your loan than someone with a long track record of making on-time payments.
+That’s because banks, credit unions, online auto lenders and auto finance companies prefer to loan money to people who’ve shown they can manage their credit and have a history of on-time payments.
+While some lenders consider people who have little or no credit history, beware that you may be charged a higher interest rate for your auto loan than someone with a long track record of making on-time payments.

 Before you decide whether getting a car loan is worth it, let’s take a look at how teens can finance a car, what to watch out for when car shopping, additional costs to consider when buying a car, and other ways to pay for a vehicle if you can’t get an auto loan.

 - How teens can finance a car

 - Pitfalls to avoid when shopping for your first car

 How teens can finance a car

 If you haven’t turned 18 yet, you’ll need to find another way to purchase a new set of wheels.
 But if you’re at least 18 years old, you may be able to get an auto loan on your own.